cellistigs/social_pursuit/docs/script_docs/RPCA_test.md

 - it could be worthwhile to jit those parts of the code that are not dependent on the rank- worth looking into in the future.
 - look into alternatives.
     - There are some nice looking online algorithms for this.
 OR-PCA, in particular seems pretty well principled as an approach here.
 Try testing this out.
 - An interesting approach could be to initialize your background estimate from the training set with batch RPCA, and then update on videos with ORPCA.
+Read this paper thoroughly, as it seems like a great use case for your dataset in particular (we don't expect slowly changing subspaces, nor change points.)
+- Reach out to Ian about SVD implementations.
+Maybe there is something smart we could be doing here to improve performance.

 After training on the whole dataset, the resulting training frames and background look like this:

 image here.

 In general, this has been a good lesson in 1) reviewing your linear algebra, and 2) the implementation complexity of optimization algorithms that depend upon cpu/gpu.